-The evaluation shall be documented by use of the Charter School evaluation form for classified or certified personnel.
+The evaluation shall be documented by use of the District evaluation form for classified or certified personnel.
 No evaluation should be signed before it is fully discussed by both the employee and the supervisor.
-One signed copy will be given to the employee and one signed copy will be given to the Executive Director or his or her designee to be maintained in the employee's personnel file.
+One signed copy will be given to the employee and one signed copy will be given to the Superintendent to be maintained in the employee's personnel file.